Frequently Asked Questions

 We place students coming from different national educational systems at their grade level equivalent in the American program.
 Please see this comparative table to check your child's US grade level equivalent.

-For students whose countries of origin follow a different school year (e.g. South Africa, Japan, South Korea) and who arrive during our second semester, students are placed back in their previous grade level equivalent.
+For students whose countries of origin follow a different school year (e.g. South Africa, Japan, South Korea) and who arrive during our second semester, students are placed in the same grade level they last attended.

 Does my child have to strictly join AIS on a specific date, such as the beginning of the new school year?